 Overdose Symptoms of Methadone

-The Methadone abuser should expect the possibility of overdosing.
+The Methadone user should expect the possibility of overdosing.
 You might find you begin to breathe much slower.
 You could have a decline in your heart rate.
 Your skin might turn cold and clammy.
-You pupils might become pinpoint.
-You should call us now to help you find the Methadone rehab center that is right for you.
+Your pupils might become pinpoint.
+These symptoms are important to recognize.
+If you or your loved one is on methadone, you should look for these symptoms.

 Methadone Withdrawal and Detox

 Methadone withdrawal will be a long road for you.
 You won’t overcome the overdose symptoms of Methadone overnight.
 You will need to be patient before you clear the methadone completely from your system.
 Such a process can be made easier with the help of a doctor, who can ease the impact of your withdrawal symptoms.

 Your doctor actually may give you methadone to help treat your addiction.
 It may seem confusing at first.
 However, your doctor can give you guided use of methadone to alleviate the opiate addiction already in your system.
 Your withdrawal process may be made safer with the help of a licensed physician.

 The physician will give you the necessary guidance.
 You will likely be weaned off methadone by one or two milligrams.
 This will help in the war against withdrawal symptoms.

 Even more helpful to deal with your withdrawal could be group therapy sessions.
 You are unlikely to get much understanding from your family members.
 They will give you that empathy you seek.
 And they will help you find yourself again.